-1

-Particulars Footnote As at As at

-31 March, 2023 31 March, 2022
+Particulars Footnote As at 31 March, 2024 As at 31 March, 2023

 (Rs. in Lakhs) (Rs. in Lakhs)

 From bank/ others - secured/ unsecured

-a) Cash cre edit (i) 3,651 4,867
+a) Cash credit (i) 3,589 3,651

-b) Current r maturities of long term debts (Refer note 16(i)) 1,258 637
+b) Current maturities of long term debts (Refer note 16(i)) 1,470 1,258

-Total 4,909 5,504
+Total 5,059 4,909

-- (i) Cash Credit limit sanctioned by State Bank of India/Canara Bank are secured by charge on pari passu basis on all present & future current assets including stocks and book debts and extension of charge on pari-passu basis on the fixed assets (excluding vehicles) of the group and exclusive charge on the Brand "MILKFOOD".
-Refer Note 16(iii). - (ii) The group has utilised the borrowings from banks and financial institutions for the specific purposes for which it was taken. - (iii) Group has not been declared as wilful defaulter by any bank or financial institution or any other lender.
+- (i) Cash Credit limit sanctioned by State Bank of India/Canara Bank are secured by hypothecation on pari passu basis on all present & future current assets including stocks and book debts and extension of charge on pari-passu basis on the fixed assets (excluding vehicles) of the groupand exclusive charge on the Brand "MILKFOOD".
+Refer Note 16(iii). - (ii) The grouphas utilised the borrowings from banks and financial institutions for the specific purposes for which it was taken. - (iii) grouphas not been declared as wilful defaulter by any bank or financial institution or any other lender.